alema-r/Alessandro-Marcolini-Oniro/docs/hardware-support/boards/raspberrypi4.rst

 .. code-block:: console

-   IMAGE_INSTALL_append = " gstreamer1.0  gstreamer1.0-meta-base
+   IMAGE_INSTALL:append = " gstreamer1.0  gstreamer1.0-meta-base
    gstreamer1.0-plugins-base gstreamer1.0-plugins-good"
-   IMAGE_INSTALL_append = " alsa-lib alsa-utils alsa-tools"
+   IMAGE_INSTALL:append = " alsa-lib alsa-utils alsa-tools"

 To test the audio out on the *3.5mm audio jack*, we need to download the wav file and play with ``aplay``.